yugandharproject/yugandhar-open-mdmhub/readme.md

 # About Yugandhar Open Master Data Management (MDM) Hub Project

 Master Data Management came a long way in last decade or so.
 There are currently more than 20 MDM solutions catering to various specializations of MDM like Customer Data Integration (CDI), Product Information Management (PIM), vendor and supplier management etc. However most of these solutions come with licensing costs amounting to thousands of dollar.
-To offer a completely free solution which would be made available through Apache 2.0 license, A Project is started in 2017 under the name ‘Yugandhar Open MDM Project’ to build Open Source MDM solutions catering to CDI, PIM and Data Governance Capabilities.
+To offer a completely free solution which would be made available through Apache 2.0 license, A Project is started in 2017 under the name â€˜Yugandhar Open MDM Projectâ€™ to build Open Source MDM solutions catering to CDI, PIM and Data Governance Capabilities.
 Yugandhar in Sanskrit means Ever Lasting and the strongest of its time.
 Our vision is to build the strongest, Open Source, Multi Domain, Cross Industry and completely free MDM Solution.

 We are happy to announce that the second release of the Yugandhar MDM Hub catering to CDI solution is built with Open source technologies like Spring and Hibernate etc, inbuilt data Model, 400+ ready to use services and having incredible Out of the Box capabilities is currently being distributed.
 We aim to make the current CDI offering the strongest and Planning to bring Data Stewardship and PIM solutions in upcoming years.